k9team3/facebook-graph-search-generator/README.md

 ## Versions

+### v1.2 - 23.
+May 2016
+* FEATURE: Add new search option: Who went where?
+* MINOR: Add examples.
+* MINOR: Tidied up the GUI search section a bit, and corrected som spelling.

 ### v1.1 - 19.
 May 2016
 * FEATURE: Add a lot of new search options.
 * MINOR: Friendly name is now optional.
 If friendly name is empty, username is display in list.